nzakawa/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
+#!bin/bash
-This is program is on Shell basic
+This is program is on Shell basicexecutable commands